linear-cli

 Best Practices for Markdown Content

-When working with issue descriptions or comment bodies that contain markdown, always prefer using file-based flags instead of passing content as command-line arguments:
+When working with issue descriptions or comment bodies that contain markdown, prefer file-based flags for existing files and stdin for generated pipeline content:

 • Ensures proper formatting in the Linear web UI